floriankagerer/floriankagerer.github.io/_pages/about.md

 permalink: /about/
 title: "About"
 author_profile: true
-last_modified_at: 2023-02-14
+last_modified_at: 2025-11-15
 toc: true
 ---

-Florian Kagerer was born in Linz in 1994.
+Florian Enzenhofer (Kagerer) was born in Linz in 1994.
 He received his

 <ul style="list-style-type:none;margin-left:-15px">
     <li><i class="fa fa-graduation-cap"></i> Bachelor of Science in <i>Technical Mathematics</i> in 2018 and his</li>